nuxt/framework/docs/content/1.docs/3.api/3.utils/on-nuxt-ready.md

 })
 ```

 It is 'safe' to run even after your app has initialized.
-In this case, then the code will be registerd to run in the next idle callback.
+In this case, then the code will be registered to run in the next idle callback.